QUD-comp/duplicate-question-detection/README.md

 # duplicate-question-detection
-Classifying duplicate Quora questions using Quora's Kaggle dataset
+Classifying duplicate questions using Quora's Kaggle dataset

 **********************************
 Questions and Models of Discourse